 You do not need to go to a dealership to buy a car.
-You can also buy a car directly from its owner.
-Vehicles for sale by owner are advertised in newspapers and on the internet.
+You can also buy a car directly from

 Be careful - many people who say they are selling their own vehicle are "curbers".
 Curbers are unlicensed dealers.
 They may have lower prices, but there is more risk to you.
 For example, the car may not be safe, or it may belong to someone else.
 Curbers do not have the same legal requirements as licensed dealers.
 If you have a problem with a car from a curber, you will not be able to get help from the VSA.